 Sutter Health Contributes $400 Million to Employee Pension Plan

-Sutter’s Pension Plan in Top 10 Highest Funded Nationwide Among Not-For-Profit Health Systems
+Pension Plan Among Top 10 Highest Funded Nationwide Among Not-For-Profit Health Systems

-SACRAMENTO, Calif., Jan.
-4, 2012 - Sutter Health announced a contribution of $400 million to the Sutter Health Retirement Plan to support more than 45,000 employees upon retirement and to keep the network’s pension plan fully-funded.
+Sutter Health announced a contribution of $400 million to the Sutter Health Retirement Plan to support more than 45,000 employees upon retirement and to keep the network’s pension plan fully funded.